Spin (physics): Magnetic moments

 Composite particles also possess magnetic moments associated with their spin.
 In particular, the neutron possesses a non-zero magnetic moment despite being electrically neutral.
 This fact was an early indication that the neutron is not an elementary particle.
 In fact, it is made up of quarks, which are electrically charged particles.
 The magnetic moment of the neutron comes from the spins of the individual quarks and their orbital motions.

 Neutrinos are both elementary and electrically neutral.
 The minimally extended Standard Model that takes into account non-zero neutrino masses predicts neutrino magnetic moments of:

 where the μ_{ν} are the neutrino magnetic moments, m_{ν} are the neutrino masses, and μ_{B} is the Bohr magneton.
 New physics above the electroweak scale could, however, lead to significantly higher neutrino magnetic moments.
 It can be shown in a model-independent way that neutrino magnetic moments larger than about 10−14 μ_{B} are "unnatural" because they would also lead to large radiative contributions to the neutrino mass.
-Since the neutrino masses are known to be at most about 1 eV, the large radiative corrections would then have to be "fine-tuned" to cancel each other, to a large degree, and leave the neutrino mass small.
+Since the neutrino masses are known to be at most about 1 eV/c2, fine-tuning would be necessary in order to prevent large contributions to the neutrino mass via radiative corrections.
 The measurement of neutrino magnetic moments is an active area of research.
 Experimental results have put the neutrino magnetic moment at less than 1.2×10^-10 times the electron's magnetic moment.

-On the other hand elementary particles with spin but without electric charge, such as a photon or a Z boson, do not have a magnetic moment.
+On the other hand, elementary particles with spin but without electric charge, such as the photon and Z boson, do not have a magnetic moment.

-Curie temperature and loss of alignment

-In ordinary materials, the magnetic dipole moments of individual atoms produce magnetic fields that cancel one another, because each dipole points in a random direction, with the overall average being very near zero.
-Ferromagnetic materials below their Curie temperature, however, exhibit magnetic domains in which the atomic dipole moments spontaneously align locally, producing a macroscopic, non-zero magnetic field from the domain.
-These are the ordinary "magnets" with which we are all familiar.

-In paramagnetic materials, the magnetic dipole moments of individual atoms will partially align with an externally applied magnetic field.
-In diamagnetic materials, on the other hand, the magnetic dipole moments of individual atoms align oppositely to any externally applied magnetic field, even if it requires energy to do so.

-The study of the behavior of such "spin models" is a thriving area of research in condensed matter physics.
-For instance, the Ising model describes spins (dipoles) that have only two possible states, up and down, whereas in the Heisenberg model the spin vector is allowed to point in any direction.
-These models have many interesting properties, which have led to interesting results in the theory of phase transitions.